Meet Our Instructors

 Big bright German Shepherd Geist was so terribly bored with CKC obedience that she drove Dominique to discover the sport of canine agility, back in 2008, before rubber surfaces and many things.
 In the early 2010s, when the agility club of the time was forced to re-locate and re-invent itself, Dominique was club facilities director and together with the Cranstones and other devotees, she established the Paws4Fun Agility club in a farmer’s field with new name and new logo.
 Now retired from work and club administration while striving to improve her agility skills with humility and her third and most engaging agility companion, her Malinois Glitz, she finds it fulfilling to share what she has learned about tackling the wicked twins, snooker and gambler, with other students of canine agility who grapple with that pair of AAC course classes and seek tricks or insights.

-Liz, Instructor
+Nancy, Instructor

 Laura, Instructor